 - The pill may be a risk factor for all the early pre-cancerous stages, as well as invasive cancer.

 At least 28 major studies carried out over the last decade all reported an increased risk of breast cancer for pill users.
-The main results from these studies are these:
+The main results from these studies find that:

-- Early aged use of the pill caused larger tumours, and women had a worse chance of getting better.
+- Early-aged use of the pill caused larger tumors, and women had a worse chance of getting better.

 - Most of the women died from clots in the lungs.